tinacms/tina.io/content/docs/self-hosted/database-adapter/mongodb.md

 next: '/docs/self-hosted/database-adapter/make-your-own'
 ---

 The MongoDB database adapter allows you to store your data in a [MongoDB](https://www.mongodb.com/) database.
-This adapter uses the [mongodb](https://www.npmjs.com/package/mongodb) so it will work on any MongoDB database.
+This adapter uses the [MongoDB Node.js Driver](https://www.npmjs.com/package/mongodb), so it will work on any MongoDB database.

 To get started you will need to add the following environment variables to your project: